kilroy-code/flexstore/README.md

 await users.store(data: userData, tag: currentUser, owner: currentUser});//override default
 ```

-By the way, a user can be on any number of owner teams, and teams can have other teams as members.
+A user can be on any number of owner teams, and teams can have other teams as members.
 In a distributed system (and arguably in all systems), this way of specifying ownership is more flexible than trying to maintain a set of "write permissions" via an access control list.

 ### Encryption